residuum/PuRestJson/README.txt

 Externals in the library

-[rest-json]
+[rest]
 Object for issuing HTTP request.

-Received data is parsed as JSON data.
+[oauth]
+Object for issuing GET and POST requests with OAUTH.

 [json-encode]
 Object for encoding data to JSON.